 John calls it both a “spring” (

-phrear—a cistern [4:11-12]), suggesting that its water was supplied by both an underground spring and rain.
+phrear — a cistern [Jn.
+4:11-12]), suggesting that its water was supplied by both an underground spring and rain.
 “Abundant water comes from springs emerging all along the north and east flanks of Mount Gerizim” (Stern 1993, 1346).
 The biblical text is strikingly accurate.

 The Weary Savior

-When the Lord arrived at Jacob’s well, he sat down, “being wearied with his journey” (4:6).
+When the Lord arrived at Jacob’s well, he sat down, “being wearied with his journey” (Jn.
+4:6).
 The Greek word for “weary” is

 We must not rush by the phrase too quickly.
 It emphasizes the humanity of our Lord.
 I should underline the term “wearied,” and in my Bible margin write, “for me.”
-It was only because of his great love for sinful man that the eternal Word (John 1:1) became incarnate (1:14) and endured the rigors of humankind.
-He was hungry (Matthew 4:2), thirsty (John 19:28), tired (John 4:6), tearful (John 11:35), and even fearful (Hebrews 5:7).
-Think about it: he who effortlessly created the entire universe, now is weary—for you and me!
+It was only because of his great love for sinful man that the eternal Word (Jn.
+1:1) became incarnate (Jn.
+1:14) and endured the rigors of humankind.
+He was hungry (Mt.
+4:2), thirsty (Jn.
+19:28), tired (Jn.
+4:6), tearful (Jn.
+11:35), and even fearful (Heb.
+5:7).

 A Samaritan Woman Approaches

-John records these words: “There came a woman of Samaria to draw water” (4:7).
-Two things are significant: First, she was a Samaritan, and, as the apostle comments, “Jews have no dealings with Samaritans” (v.
+John records these words: “There came a woman of Samaria to draw water” (Jn.
+4:7).
+Two things are significant.
+First, she was a Samaritan, and, as the apostle comments, “Jews have no dealings with Samaritans” (v.
 9).
 Second, her gender presented an obstacle.
-Normally, Jewish men did not speak to women in public (4:27).
+Normally, Jewish men did not speak to women in public (Jn.
+4:27).
 Let us explore these two matters:

 During the first century, the religion of the Samaritans was similar to that of the Jews, except that they were more liberal—more kindred spirits of the Sadducees, for example, than the Pharisees.
-They accepted the Pentateuch, observed certain Jewish feasts, and longed for the coming Messiah (John 4:25).
+They accepted the Pentateuch, observed certain Jewish feasts and longed for the coming Messiah (Jn.
+4:25).

 A Hebrew man did not talk with women in the street—not even with his mother, sister, daughter or wife! (cf. Lightfoot 1979, 286-287).
 According to the most liberal view of Deuteronomy 24:1, a Hebrew husband could divorce his wife if she was found “familiarly talking with men” (Edersheim 1957, 157).

-One of the statements in this narrative which seems almost incidental is John’s comment that the Lord’s disciples, who were traveling with him, had “gone into the city to buy food” (4:8).
+One of the statements in this narrative which seems almost incidental is John’s comment that the Lord’s disciples, who were traveling with him, had “gone into the city to buy food” (Jn.
+4:8).
 Upon closer examination, it is very significant.

 Normally, Jews did not eat food that was produced or handled by Samaritans.
 The rabbis taught: